EC Default Banner

 Can I apply if I have studied before?

-The college has access to a national database which can be used to check for previous study.
+The college has access to a national database which can be used to check for previous studies.
 Please therefore ensure you disclose all previous courses on the relevant section of your application.

 What funding may I be eligible for?